resource-watch/slate/source/includes/api/_vocabulary.md

 Error code     | Error message  | Description
 -------------- | -------------- | --------------
 400            | This relationship already exists | The resource already has a vocabulary with the same name for the specified application
+400            | - tags: tags can not be empty. -  | `tags` body fields is empty
 400            | - tags: tags check failed. -  | Either the `tags` or `applications` body fields are missing or have an invalid value
 401            | Unauthorized   | You are not authenticated.
 403            | Forbidden      | You are trying to create a vocabulary for resource which `application` value is not associated with your user account.